Setting and Calculating Council Tax

 - The Police and Crime Commissioner for Hampshire.

 - The Hampshire and Isle of Wight Fire and Rescue Service.

-- The Town or Parish council relevant to your area.
+- The Town, Parish or Community council relevant to your area.

 The council tax increase for the Isle of Wight Council is calculated using our total amount of council tax.
 For example: the main ‘Isle of Wight Council’ line plus the ‘Adult social care precept’ line.

 The worked example below sets out the calculations.
 The amounts used in the example below are for a Band D property.
 The calculations for other bands can be found in the 'calculation of precept increases' document below.

 Isle of Wight Council’s total 2022/23 council tax = £1,680.82